thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_pppoe_server_interface.md

 ### Optional

-- `vlan` (String) VLAN monitor for automatic creation of VLAN interfaces
+- `vlan` (List of String) VLAN monitor for automatic creation of VLAN interfaces

     |  Format  |  Description  |
     |----------|---------------|